 Many Traditional Owners, farmers and community leaders from the iconic Flinders Ranges and Kimba on the Eyre Peninsula are speaking out to protect their country, water and communities from the risk of radioactive pollution and a rushed and divisive plan.

-With a South Australian election approaching, it is pivotal that state political leaders hear the community.
-Urge them to actively oppose the federal government’s plan and uphold the state law banning radioactive waste dumps in SA.
+Urge the South Australian government to actively oppose the federal government’s plan and uphold the state law banning radioactive waste dumps in SA.

-Sign the petition and send Premier Jay Weatherill and Opposition Leader Steven Marshall a clear message about this very murky plan.
+Sign the petition and send Premier Steven Marshall a clear message about this very murky plan.

 Full petition text: